bricestacey/nostos/README.md

 * Accessors: `id, `title`, `due_date`, `charged?`
 * `self.find(id)`: returns a Target object corresponding to `id`
 * `self.create(source_object)`: creates a transaction in the target system and returns the item.
 If the item already exists, do not create, but still return the item.

-# See Also

-These are some other gems I've developed that are used for the Illiad and Voyager drivers.

-* [activerecord-illiad-adapter](https://github.com/bricestacey/activerecord-illiad-adapter) - For connecting with Illiad SQLServer database.
-* [voyager-sip](https://github.com/bricestacey/voyager-sip) - For connecting with Voyager via SIP.

 # Author